Pranavraut033/WebSecScan/README.md

    - **DYNAMIC**: Live testing with security scoring
    - **BOTH**: Complete analysis (recommended)
 3. Click "Start Scan"
+4. **Watch real-time logs** as the scan progresses
-4. View results with security score and grade
+5. View results with security score and grade

 ### Understanding Your Score